openvinotoolkit/openvino_tensorflow/examples/README.md

 The TensorFlow Yolo v3 darknet model used in this demo is not packaged in the repository because of its size.
 So, follow the instructions below to convert the model from DarkNet to TensorFlow and download the labels and weights to the `data` directory in your `cloned repo of openvino_tensorflow`:

-Please note: The instructions below should not be executed in an active virtual environment.
-The convert_yolov3.sh script activates a python virtual environment for conversion.

 ```bash
 $ cd <path-to-openvino_tensorflow-repository>/examples